 - Microsoft Teams channels created by partners do not permit visibility to the organization’s channel through the admins API.
 Therefore, a company cannot determine what has been shared on such channels, meaning the data go unaudited.

 - End users typically share anything on Teams, including sensitive data, due to the assumption that, unlike emails, no one is monitoring the information.

 In addition, Teams, by default, doesn’t offer security for malicious content:

 - Links in the chat don’t get scanned at all.

 - While files undergo scanning, it doesn’t happen instantly, which means malware can sit in the chat for hours.

-How to Safeguard your Organization from Microsoft Team Related Data Breach Risks
+How to safeguard your organization from Microsoft Team data breach risks

 The best way to avoid data breaches over Microsoft Teams is to monitor the information being exchanged on your channel.

-Polymer’s Data Governance and DLP solution for 3rd party applications identifies, alerts, and secures sensitive data in real-time over chats, enabling your organization to avoid data breaches.
+Polymer’s Data Governance and dat loss prevention (DLP) solution for 3rd party applications identifies, alerts, and secures sensitive data in real-time over chats, enabling your organization to avoid data breaches.